Skip to content

 5 Fact consolidation Deduplicate, merge, score confidence ~5ms

-Multiple Ingestions
+Multiple ingestions

-You can ingest multiple documents:
+You can ingest from multiple sources:

 )

-Ingestion with Labels
+Ingestion with source labels